Applying for U.S. grad fellowships (NSF GRFP, NDSEG)

 There are tons of great resources online with tips about applying for the NSF GRFP (like this site).
 That said, most of these resources have examples of winning essays from which people extrapolate general guidelines for how to put together a successful application.
 This can be very useful, but figuring out how to write a winning essay should also involve comparing winning applications to losing applications and figuring out how they differ.
 But there aren’t that many examples of losing essays online.
 “Fortunately,” I got pretty mediocre scores, so here are some tips I’ve come up with based on the negative feedback I received.

 Think carefully about the panel you submit to.
 This won’t apply to everyone, but if your discipline falls in between two categories (e.g. developmental psychology and cognitive psychology), think about which group of researchers is likely to find your proposal the clearest and most compelling.
 Ideally, you will write your application to appeal to everyone, but if there are any weaknesses, think about which group is likely to find them most glaring, and avoid that one.
-Decide what panel you are going to submit to ahead of time, and tailor the language in your application to the language of the field, which can vary even across very closely related subdisciplines.
+Decide what panel you are going to submit to ahead of time and tailor the language in your application to the language of the field, which can vary even across very closely related subdisciplines.
 (But avoid jargon altogether!)

 Lack of clarity or sufficient detail is probably a bigger kiss of death than lack of scientific impact.
 I haven’t really seen people get criticized for their ideas not being exciting enough.
 But I have seen lots of people (including myself) get penalized for failing to mention clarifying details and/or control conditions that might be important for interpreting results.
-None of my reviewers wrote that my research topic not be interesting or innovative — they were just concerned that my methods wouldn’t adequately answer the question I proposed.
+None of my reviewers wrote that my research topic was not interesting or innovative — they were just concerned that my methods wouldn’t adequately answer the question I proposed.
 My hunch is that the type of criticism I received is far more common than criticism along the lines of: “Your methods are really solid but the answer to your question is unimportant.”

 You don’t have to do the research you propose.
 If you’re torn between several ideas, write about the one you think you can describe most effectively in two pages, not the one you most want to pursue.